vytautask/MyVIM-config/README.markdown

 Vytautas Kasparavičius VIM config file
 ============================================================

 This is my VIM config file.
-Put here just for personal use.
+Has been put here just for my personal use.

+You are welcome to use it yourself (if you're up to it).